 An Understanding Of Meditation

 Can you turn a Mystery into a technique?
-Can you turn Grace into a self-help regime, a 12 step program, or cool the fire of God into smoldering tablets?
+Can you turn Grace into 12 steps, or 10 commandments?
+Can you cool the fire of God into smoldering tablets?

-It is better to enter the Fire and simply leave your innermost Self there, where you don't need any tablets.
-Then the mind, the senses, and the body can emerge into the world again to perform their work.
-But the heart remains forever drowned in the ocean of divine radiance.
+It is better to enter the Fire and simply leave your Self there, where you don't need any tablets, any laws.
+Then the mind, the senses, and the body can emerge into the world again, to perform their work intuitively, guided by the heart.
+But the heart itself remains forever drowned in the ocean of divine radiance.

-When the intellectual mind gets hold of spirituality, it wants to turn it into theology, law, and a doctoral program.
+For the mind wants to turn spirituality into a science, a theology, a doctoral program.
 Better to be a beginner than a PhD.
 That is why Jesus said, "You must be like a child to enter the kingdom."
-Yet we keep packaging spirituality as science, and selling it as a technique.
+But linear thinking wants to package spirituality as a step by step program, and sell it as a technique.

-Meditation may begin as a technique, but if it is real meditation it takes you deeper than the linear thinking or intellectual mind where any technique could be practiced.
+Yes, meditation may begin as a technique, but if it is real meditation it takes you deeper than any intellect where a "technique" could be practiced.

 In essential meditation, there is no doing, simply a sea of grace, the ocean of the effortless.
-We sink from the mind into the heart, following the mantra beyond thinking, to the subtlest level of feeling, where it ceases to be a "technique" and becomes a flow of pure devotion, the secret river of the divine Name.
+We sink from mind to intuition, where truth is grasped as a whole, without linear thinking.
+Then we sink from intuition to the subtlest level of feeling.
+Here, the mantra ceases to be a "technique" and becomes the silent flow of pure devotion, the secret river of the divine Name.

 Let the mantra merge with the vibration of the formless, where matter arises from the vacuum.
-The early church called this creation "ex nihilo: out of nothing."
+The early church recognized this as creation "ex nihilo," out of nothing.
 Physicists call this no-thing "the quantum vacuum."
-But of course it is not nothing: it is a teeming cauldron of potential energy, virtual photons of light, virtual electrons of matter.
+But of course it is not nothing, but a teeming cauldron of potential energy, virtual photons of light, virtual electrons of matter.
 At this finest threshold of creation, the sound of the mantra dissolves into the original glow of divine silence.

 Now taste and feel the fire of creation humming through every cell of your flesh.
 Witness the radiant golden sun in your chest.
 Bathe in the whisper that births each particle of fire from the womb of holy darkness.